emrerasim/Ekim_Pid/README.md

 - First, the PID controller is placed in `manual` mode.

-- The tuner action is set to `directIP` or `reverseIP`, then configure sTune:
+- The tuner action is set to `directIP` or `reverseIP`, then configure EkimPid:

 - ```c++
   tuner.Configure(inputSpan, outputSpan, outputStart, outputStep, testTimeSec, settleTimeSec, samples);